heyajohnny/cryptoinfo/README.md

 #### Provides Home Assistant sensors for all cryptocurrencies supported by CoinGecko

 If you like my work, please buy me a coffee or donate some crypto currencies.
-This will keep me awake :)
+This will keep me awake, asleep, or whatever :wink:

 <a href="https://www.buymeacoffee.com/1v3ckWD" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png"></a><details>
   <summary>Crypto currency addresses</summary>